Your Down Payment

 • Carry-Back loans

-In a "carry back" mortgage, the seller commits to lend you a piece of his own equity to help you get your down payment money.
-In this scenario, you would borrow the largest portion of the purchase price from a traditional lender and finance the remaining amount with the seller.
-Usually this form of second mortgage has a higher rate of interest.
+We a seller carries back a second mortgage, the you borrow a portion of the seller's home equity..
+The buyer funds the highest percentage of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
+Often, this form of second mortgage has a higher rate of interest.

-No matter how you gather your down payment, the thrill of living in your own home will be just as great!
+No matter how you gather down payment funds, the satisfaction of reaching the goal of living in your own home will be just as great!

 Mortgage Questions?